 After 15 minutes, remove the aluminum foil.
 Waggle it along with the cotton ball back and forth while you pull it off.
 Use the orange stick or metal pusher to scape off the excess powder that might remain on the nails.
 The powder should pull off easily without applying more pressure, if not, you will need to repeat the soaking process.
 Remember, patience is what you need in this process.

 Here we are again.
-Now that most of the powder has been removed, use the nail buffer to gently buff the entire nails once again.
+Now that most of the powder has been removed, use the nail buffer to gently buff the entire nail once again.
 Be careful not to damage the nail bed.
-Using the cotton wool or a piece of towel wipe off the dust from thew nails, repeating the buffing art to ensure all the dip is removed
+Using the cotton wool or a piece of towel wipe off the dust from the nails, repeating the buffing art to ensure all the dip is removed

 After buffing and whipping off any dust from your nails.
-You can now see your nails regaining its natural color.
+You can now see your nails regaining their natural color.
 But you are not yet done.
-Apply cuticle oil on each nail, including the nail beds and massage each nail.
+Apply cuticle oil on each nail, including the nail beds, and massage each nail.
 Cuticle oil leaves your fingers and nails nourished replacing all the moisture that was lost when acetone dries up.
-Extremely wash and sanitize your hands to remove any germ attracted through the entire process.
+Extremely wash and sanitize your hands to remove any germ attracted through the entire process.?
 Your nails are now free from the dip powder.

 Dip powder aftermath

-According to beauty experts, after dip powder removal don’t jump into the next manicure, hold on.
+According to beauty experts, after dip powder removal does not jump into the next manicure, hold on.
 Taking a break after dip removal is healthy for your nails.
-Depending on how frequent you get your nails dipped, skip out on your favorite manicure for a few days every three to four months to give your nails time to breathe.
+Depending on how frequently you get your nails dipped, skip out on your favorite manicure for a few days every three to four months to give your nails time to breathe.
 It’s during this time that your nail will regain the lost strength.